Sexually transmitted debt

 What’s the total of this sexually transmitted debt?

-On average, the numbers shake out to $23,238 in debt per American contracted as a result of a romantic relationship.
+“For people who took on a partner’s debt, the numbers shake out to an average of $23,238 in debt contracted as a result of a romantic relationship.
 Staying with our subtle (wink!) analogy, sexually transmitted infections account for roughly $16 billion in health care costs annually, whereas American adults share a ludicrous $921 billion in accrued debt from those who don’t practice safe spending.

 The ties that bind: 33% of Americans say “I do” to debt

 As it stands, the most common way to catch somebody else’s debt is to marry them.
-Of those surveyed, 33% say they took on their partner’s debt at the wedding altar, closely followed by those who say purchases were made in their name (31%) or through a joint account (21%).
+Of those surveyed who took on debt, 33% say they took on their partner’s debt at the wedding altar, closely followed by those who say purchases were made in their name (31%) or through a joint account (21%).

 Plastic is king